-Performance Measure Indicator(s) Data Source(s) Outcome: Safety/Security Safe and secure harbor \triangleleft Construction and repair of breakwaters, sea Vessel launch and incident response facilities that protect moored walls, docks, piers and general maritime reports kept by responsible agencies, and/or berthed vessels; and facilities by appropriate jurisdictions responsible repair and maintenance records and provision of rescue boats for harbor/port operation. expenditure records for vessel and other facilities for quick \triangleright Provide adequate search and rescue vessels upgrade and operation and Coast and timely response to for maritime safety and response to Guard records for rescue response boating emergencies. emergencies in a timely manner.
+Performance Measure Indicator(s) Data Source(s) Outcome: Safety/Security Safe and secure harbor facilities that protect moored and/or berthed vessels; and provision of rescue boats and other facilities for quick and timely response to A Construction and repair of breakwaters, sea walls, docks, piers and general maritime facilities by appropriate jurisdictions responsible for harbor/port operation.
+Provide adequate search and rescue vessels for maritime safety and response to Vessel launch and incident response reports kept by responsible agencies, repair and maintenance records and expenditure records for vessel upgrade and operation and Coast Guard records for rescue response boating emergencies. emergencies in a timely manner.
 It is recognized that the United States Coast Guard has primary responsibility for boating safety, however local harbor authorities provide emergency response services as well. and boat safety incident reporting.
 Outcome: Facilities Use/Service Demand Annual boating activity into/from harbors and ports located on the Mendocino County coast Recorded and estimated boat launchings from ramps and piers with in harbor and port facilities along the Mendocino County coast.
 Estimated and recorded boat launchings, berthed boat departures and arrivals for commercial and recreational purposes from Noyo Harbor and Point Arena Pier, and data collected by the appropriate harbor authority at each facility.